hima707ch/Blogger/README.md

 # Blogger
-My first web devlopment project created using Node js, Mongo DB, Java script, CSS, EJS.
-In this you can create your account, sign in to your account, create post in your profile, delete post in your profile.
+My first web development project, created using Node js, Mongo DB, Javascript, CSS, and EJS.
+In this, you can create your account, sign in to your account, create a post in your profile, and delete a post in your profile.